gusjak/fake-news/README.md

 ## Installation Guide

-1. To be able to view this webpage, clone this repository through the terminal
+1. To be able to view this webpage, clone this repository through the terminal.
 ```
 $ git clone https://github.com/gusjak/fake-news.git
 ```